joelparkerhenderson/github-special-files-and-paths/README.md

   * Custom syntaxes, such as the file `CODEOWNERS`.

-GitHub special files are typically located in special paths a.k.a. special directories:
+GitHub special files are typically located at the top level or in special paths:

-  * `/` is the repository root directory.

   * `/.github` is a hidden dot file directory.

   * `/docs` is a typical documentation directory.